-Epsom Common local nature reserve is a nationally and internationally important wildlife site and is designated as a 'Site of Special Scientific Interest' (SSSI).
-The Common's status as a SSSI is due to a range of rare insects associated with decaying wood and its importance as breeding bird habitat.
+Epsom Common local nature reserve is a nationally important wildlife site and is designated as a 'Site of Special Scientific Interest' (SSSI).
+The Common's status as a SSSI is due to a range of rare insects associated with dead wood and as its importance as breeding bird habitat.
 In 2001, Epsom Common also became a local nature reserve, adding to the Common's protection.
 The starting point for anyone wishing to study the Common's wildlife is to know its geology.
-Epsom Common lies on a very thick layer of London Clay, unlike the nearby chalk of Epsom and Walton Downs.
+Epsom Common lies on a very thick layer of

+London Clay, unlike the nearby chalklands of Epsom and Walton Downs.

 Today we manage the Common to allow good public access, whilst at the same time maintaining and improving the ecological diversity of the site.
-The Common has a range of distinctive habitats with mature ancient Oak woods, developing Birch and Oak woods, Hawthorn and Blackthorn Scrub, grazed open pasture woodland, remnant Heath and a wetland habitats including large ponds and fen areas.
+The Common has a range of distinctive habitats from mature ancient Oak woods, to developing Birch and Oak woods, to Hawthorn Scrub, to grazed open acid grassland with Heather and finally a variety of wetlands.